ProwLebeya/enfint-com.java.streams/README.md

 ** To run the File Reader program**

-1: Run Command Prompt (CMD).
+1. Run Command Prompt (cmd).

-2: enter java in command line
+ 1.1.enter java in command line

-3: Pass the location of where the File Reader java program is loacted on your PC
+ 1.2.
+Pass the directpry of where the File Reader java program is located on your PC

-4: Pass the correct arguments that are require for running the File Reader programs on the command line
+2. Pass the correct arguments that are require for running the File Reader programs on the command line

-  A. First Argument is the folder or file in which you want to extract the content from.
+  2.1.
+First Argument is the folder or file in which you want to extract the content from.
-  B. Second Argument is the output file that you want to write the content on.
+  2.2.
+Second Argument is the output file that you want to write the content on.

-###Example
+##eg

 C:\Users\PromiseLebeya>java C:\Users\PromiseLebeya\Documents\Java\com\streams\DependencyCheck.java "C:\\Users\\PromiseLebeya\\Documents\\Java\\com\\streams/ParentFolder" "textFinaly.txt"